discolabs/disco_app/README.md

 you've completed the "Creating the Rails app" step described in the "Getting Started" section above.

+These generators are provided as conveniences.
+You should still carefully check the changes they make to your app after running them to tidy up their changes.

 A list of available optional generators follows.

 ### Reactify